-(Figures in bracket indicates percentages) 1) Motivation among the student respondents for education.
-2) Difficulties faced by student respondents in studying various subjects.
-3) Reasons of facing such difficulties in studying the subjects.
-4) Opinion of teachers on the need for having the special training in teaching tribal students.
-5) Teachers perception regarding attitude of tribal parents towards the functioning of school the and education.
+- 1) Motivation among the student respondents for education. - 2) Difficulties faced by student respondents in studying various subjects. - 3) Reasons of facing such difficulties in studying the subjects. - Opinion of teachers on the need for having the special training in teaching tribal students.